carter-s-russell/software-design-project/README.md

-# software-design-project
+# FEH Software Design Project
-Fundementals of Engineering Honors Software Design Project repo.
+This is the repository for our software design project.